LIPS-scheme/lips/README.md

 ## Features

-* Compatibile with Scheme specification (R5RS and R7RS)
+* Compatible with Scheme specification (R5RS and R7RS)
 * Allow to define of new syntax, using parser extensions.
 * Allow to create new data types, that fit nicely into reader and writer.
-* Introspection and modifaction of the functions code at runtime.
+* Introspection and modification of the functions code at runtime.
-* Syntax highligthing in NPM installed binaries and on the Web REPL.
+* Syntax highlighting in NPM installed binaries and on the Web REPL.
-* Builtin autoformatting (pretty printing) of code.
+* Builtin auto formatting (pretty printing) of code.
 * Lips macros, Scheme hygienic macros with syntax-rules and macroexpand.
 * Auto unwrapping of JavaScript promises.
 * Almost no dependencies.